ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 'pip install python-rtmidi'

 4. if installing the library happens to fail, try the following steps.
  - Open Raspberry Pi Configuration
  - go to Localisation
- - Set Locale,Timezone and Wireless LAN Country to your country.
+ - Set Timezone and Wireless LAN Country to your country.

 ## TicTacToe with TCP